Dennis Carman, President & CEO

 FOR IMMEDIATE RELEASE

-BRIDGEWATER- On June 10th, over 100 guests gathered virtually for United Way of Greater Plymouth County’s 98th Annual Meeting & Awards Celebration.
+BROCKTON- On June 9th, over 140 guests gathered virtually for United Way of Greater Plymouth County’s 99th Annual Meeting & Awards Celebration.

-“We knew that it would not be possible for us to safely meet in person for this year's event due to COVID-19, but felt it was very important that we come together as we do each year to share an uplifting program in line with this year’s theme of ‘Building a Legacy of Giving’” Dennis Carman, President & CEO of United Way of Greater Plymouth County said.
-“We so appreciate the unwavering support and unity of our community during this unique and challenging time.
-All ticket sales are going directly to our LIVE UNITED fund.
-We are thrilled to celebrate the work of our 98th year of uniting people, ideas and resources to improve the lives of people in Greater Plymouth County, and look forward to working together with our partners during the coming year to tackle our community’s urgent needs as we pivot from emergency response to longer term recovery.”
+“We knew that it would be challenging for us to safely meet in person for this year's event due to COVID-19, but felt it was very important that we come together as we do each year to share an uplifting program in line with this year’s theme of ‘’Bright Spots’” Dennis Carman, President & CEO of United Way of Greater Plymouth County said.
+“We were extremely grateful to get to honor some of our community’s bright spots this past year and are appreciative of the unwavering support and unity of our community during this unique and difficult time.
+We are thrilled to celebrate the work of our 99th year of uniting people, ideas and resources to improve the lives of people in Greater Plymouth County, and look forward to working together with our partners during the coming year to tackle our community’s urgent needs as we continue our work on long-term rebuilding.
+United, we recover.”

-United Way’s 98th Annual Meeting was also a celebration of this year’s United Way campaign to raise funds for critical local needs.
-Rockland Trust received the Circle of Caring Chairman’s Award for its success in making a significant contribution to the LIVE UNITED Fund, undesignated funds given to our local United Way so that volunteers from our community can distribute them to meet the most urgent needs.
-Rockland Trust also received awards for largest campaign increase and largest employee campaign.
+United Way’s 99th Annual Meeting was also a celebration of this year’s United Way campaign to raise funds for critical local needs.
+Bluestone Bank received the Circle of Caring Chairman’s Award for its success in making a significant contribution to the LIVE UNITED Recovery Fund, undesignated funds given to our local United Way so that volunteers from our community can distribute them to meet the most urgent needs.

-Jim Smith and Evalina Lawson of Rockland Trust, Marie Kelly of Stonehill College, and Palmina Aprino of Rexa Inc. received awards in recognition of their significant contributions to the United Way campaign at their respective companies.
+Leigh Lopes of BAMSI and Joanne Hoops of Family & Community Resources received awards in recognition of their significant contributions to the United Way campaign at their respective organizations.

-In recognition of their inspirational volunteering for United Way and for the community, Heather Arrighi and Ines Figueroa received United Way’s Community Spirit Award for 2020.
+In recognition of their inspirational volunteering for the community Dr. Michael Dern, Francis J. (Jay) Lynch III, and Benita Smith, received United Way’s Community Spirit Award for 2021.

-The event recording and photos may be found at www.facebook.com/uwgpc.
+The event recording and photos will be shared on United Way’s Facebook page www.facebook.com/uwgpc.